COVID: Germany confirms first two cases of omicron variant | DW | 27.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Germany's first two cases of the coronavirus variant omicron have been confirmed in Munich.
-The development comes with the world on alert over the variant first discovered in South Africa.
+The development comes with the world on alert over the variant first discovered in southern Africa.

 Two cases of the omicron variant of the coronavirus have been detected in the southern state of Bavaria, the state health ministry said on Saturday.